Raku/doc/CONTRIBUTING.md

 If you would like to contribute documentation or other bug fixes, please use github's Pull request feature.

-## Website Styles

-The `html/css/style.css` file is built from `assets/sass/style.sass`.
-Please don't edit `html/css/style.css` directly, as your changes will be lost the next time the SASS file is processed.

-[SASS](http://sass-lang.com/) is a superset of CSS, so if you don't know SASS, just write in regular CSS.
-Run `app.pl` to automatically process SASS and copy the result over to `html/css/style.css`

 ## Building the documentation